-Per 1001.43, F.S. all district high schools must host a career fair, starting in the 2023-2024 school year, either individually or as a collaboration between multiple high schools and/or districts.
+Section 1001.43, F.S., to require that all district high schools host a career fair, starting in the 2023-2024 school year, either individually or as a collaboration between multiple high schools and/or districts.
 The career fair must be during the school day, held on the campus of the high school or within reasonable driving distance, cater to grades 11 and 12, and allow students to meet or interview with potential employers.
 The event may integrate Florida's online career planning and work-based learning system, which, at this time, is Xello.
+Please see DPS memo 2023-26 sent on February 3, 2023, available at https://info.fldoe.org/docushare/dsweb/Get/Document-9777/dps-2023-26.pdf.

-Equally Rigorous Courses for Scholar Designation

-In addition to the requirements of s.
-1003.4282, F.S., a student may earn a scholar designation if a student meets the criteria set by s.
+Equally Rigorous Courses for Scholar Designation In addition to the requirements of s.
+1003.4282, F.S., a student may earn a scholar designation if a student meeting the criteria set by s.
 1003.4285(a), F.S.
 The tables below provide guidance for courses that are considered equally rigorous to Algebra II and to Statistics for a scholar diploma designation starting the 2022-2023 school year.

-Equally Rigorous to Algebra II (#1200330)

-Course Number Course Title

-1200340 Algebra II Honors

-1200388 Mathematics for Data and Financial Literacy Honors

-1200395 IB Middle Years Programs Algebra II

-1209825 Pre-AICE Mathematics 3 IGCSE Level

-Any college, credit-bearing mathematics course, including Advanced Placement and dual enrollment, where college credit is earned

-Equally Rigorous to Statistics (#1210300)

-Course Number Course Title

-1212300 Discrete Mathematics Honors

-1202340 Precalculus Honors

-1202300 Calculus Honors

-1209300 IB Applications and Interpretation 1

-1202352 AICE Mathematics 1 AS Level

-1202362 AICE Mathematics & Probability & Statistics 1 AS Level

-1202364 AICE Mathematics & Probability & Statistics 2 A Level

-Any college, credit-bearing mathematics course, including Advanced Placement and dual enrollment, where college credit is earned
+Equally Rigorous to Algebra II (#1200330) Course Number Course Title 1200340 Algebra II Honors 1200388 Mathematics for Data and Financial Literacy Honors 1200395 IB Middle Years Programs Algebra II 1209825 Pre-AICE Mathematics 3 IGCSE Level Any college, credit-bearing mathematics course, including Advanced Placement and dual enrollment, where college credit is earned Equally Rigorous to Statistics (#1210300) Course Number Course Title 1212300 Discrete Mathematics Honors 1202340 Precalculus Honors 1202300 Calculus Honors 1209300 IB Applications and Interpretation 1 1202352 AICE Mathematics 1 AS Level 1202362 AICE Mathematics & Probability & Statistics 1 AS Level Any college, credit-bearing mathematics course, including Advanced Placement and dual enrollment, where college credit is earned.